YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 This distinction is very important.

 A transplant does not freeze the rest of the scalp in time.
-It does not automatically halt the progression of androgenetic hair loss in native hair.
+It does not always halt the progression of androgenetic hair loss in native hair.
 If the surrounding hair continues to miniaturize after surgery, the overall visual result can gradually change, even if the implanted grafts remain.

 I have seen this create a great deal of misunderstanding in patients.
 They look at the scalp later on and assume the surgery did not hold.
 But sometimes the more accurate explanation is that the surgery held reasonably well while the surrounding native hair continued to weaken.

-In my opinion, this is especially important in patients who already show ongoing miniaturization or active progression of hair loss.
+This is especially important in patients who already show ongoing miniaturization or active progression of hair loss.

 Because in reality, the operation and the medical strategy are not two separate worlds.